blakeblackshear/frigate/docs/docs/frigate/hardware.md

 ## Detectors

 A detector is a device which is optimized for running inferences efficiently to detect objects.
 Using a recommended detector means there will be less latency between detections and more detections can be run per second.
-Frigate is designed around the epectation that a detector is used to achieve very low inference speeds.
+Frigate is designed around the expectation that a detector is used to achieve very low inference speeds.
 Offloading TensorFlow to a detector is an order of magnitude faster and will reduce your CPU load dramatically.
 As of 0.12, Frigate supports a handful of different detector types with varying inference speeds and performance.

 ### Google Coral TPU